despicablehorror/despicablehorror/README.md

 ❤︎

 - DNI: Pedos, zoos, homophobes, proshippers and under 13s.
+Common sense, right?

 - Yumeshipper or whatever.
-I like Dr. Clef, *okay?*
+I like Dr. Clef, *okay?* It's just him so I'm chill, and open to talking about him ^^

 - ADHD and autistic so iwc

 - I will always ask if you have any interests in SCP, if we've just met.

 - If you're nice with me, I'll be nice with you :)

+- тотя💔✌

 ❤︎